Triangular Decomposition of the Crystal Lattice of Quantized Function Algebras: Exceptional Types: Consequences

+From (3), one can easily deduce that $h_0$ is well defined on $\mathcal{O}(K_0)$, and $h_0$ can be further uniquely extended to $C(K_0)$ as a state.
+Bi-invariance of $h_0$:

+for any $X\in C(K_0)$, follows from the bi-invariance of $h_q$ after passing through the limit and the uniqueness of $h_0$ is a straightforward consequence of bi-invariance. \end{proof} It is also worthwhile to observe that, unlike in the case for $C(K_q)$, the Haar state on $C(K_0)$ may not be faithful.
+For instance, take $K=SU(2)$, it follows from the formula of Haar state for $C(SU_q(2))$ (see Appendix A.1 \cite{Wor87}) that $h_0(\pi_0(\alpha)^*\pi_0(\alpha))=0$ despite $\pi_0(\alpha)\neq 0$. \begin{remark} Although all the main results, including Corollary \ref{cor:tridecomp_all}, Corollary \ref{cor:MY_conjecture}, and Corollary \ref{cor:compact_qsg}, are stated for simple Lie algebras, it should be noted that these continue to be valid for the semisimple case as well. \end{remark}

 \textbf{Acknowledgment}.
 The author is in debt to his thesis supervisor, Prof.~Arup K. Pal, for his continuous support, numerous helpful insights, and hour-long discussions.
-The author is grateful to Prof. Bipul Saurabh for discussions during the Ganit Symposium on Quantum groups at IIT Gandhinagar and his remark to try the $G_2$ case first, which eventually led to the proof for the rest of the types.
+The author is grateful to Prof. Bipul Saurabh for discussions during the Ganit Symposium on Quantum groups at IIT Gandhinagar and for encouraging me to settle the $G_2$ case first, which eventually led to the proof for the remaining types.
 He also acknowledges Prof. Jyotishman Bhowmick and Bappa Ghosh for the discussions and for hosting him at ISI Calcutta.